Skip to content

 Why Smart Home Devices Are a Prime Security Target

-Automated scanning tools like Shodan index internet-exposed IoT devices by the millions, making it straightforward for attackers to locate devices running known vulnerabilities or factory passwords.
 The consequences extend beyond network intrusion.
 Compromised security cameras give attackers direct visibility inside your home.
 A breached smart lock can grant physical access.
-Vulnerable routers and cameras are routinely recruited into botnets—the KimWolf botnet arrest and Mirai's successors are documented examples—to launch large-scale distributed attacks using your bandwidth and your IP address.
+Vulnerable routers and cameras are routinely recruited into botnets.
+The KimWolf botnet arrest and Mirai's successors are documented examples of IoT devices being weaponized to launch large-scale distributed attacks using your bandwidth and your IP address.

-Smart Home Security: By the Numbers
+Smart Home Security By The Numbers

 The Default Credential Problem